Address Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-You’ll need some important tools, such as the plunger, an adjustable wrench pipe wrench, Teflon tape and a screwdriver.
+You’ll need some important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?